IEEE 754: Representation and encoding in memory

 Some numbers may have several possible floating-point representations.
 For instance, if b = 10, and p = 7, then −12.345 can be represented by −12345×10^{−3}, −123450×10^{−4}, and −1234500×10^{−5}.
 However, for most operations, such as arithmetic operations, the result (value) does not depend on the representation of the inputs.

 For the decimal formats, any representation is valid, and the set of these representations is called a cohort.
 When a result can have several representations, the standard specifies which member of the cohort is chosen.

-For the binary formats, the representation is made unique by choosing the smallest representable exponent allowing the value to be represented exactly.
-Further, the exponent is not represented directly, but a bias is added so that the smallest representable exponent is represented as 1, with 0 used for subnormal numbers.
-For numbers with an exponent in the normal range (the exponent field being neither all ones nor all zeros), the leading bit of the significand will always be 1.
-Consequently, a leading 1 can be implied rather than explicitly present in the memory encoding, and under the standard the explicitly represented part of the significand will lie between 0 and 1.
-This rule is called leading bit convention, implicit bit convention, or hidden bit convention.
-This rule allows the binary format to have an extra bit of precision.
-The leading bit convention cannot be used for the subnormal numbers as they have an exponent outside the normal exponent range and scale by the smallest represented exponent as used for the smallest normal numbers.
+For the binary formats, the representation is made unique.
+Most floating point numbers, those with absolute value larger than 2^{emin}, are called normal.
+They have a significand which is between 1 (included) and 2 (excluded), which thus always has a leading 1 bit; this bit is not explicitly stored in the representation, but is left implicit; this rule is called leading bit convention, implicit bit convention, or hidden bit convention, and it allows the format to have an extra bit of precision.
+A normal number's exponent has a "bias" added to it, and the resulting biased exponent is always a positive integer.
+Numbers smaller than 2^{emin} are called subnormal numbers.
+These numbers are represented by the biased exponent 0, which stands for emin.
+For subnormal numbers, there is no longer an implicit leading 1 bit, and the significand lies between 0 and 1.

 Due to the possibility of multiple encodings (at least in formats called interchange formats), a NaN may carry other information: a sign bit (which has no meaning, but may be used by some operations) and a payload, which is intended for diagnostic information indicating the source of the NaN (but the payload may have other uses, such as NaN-boxing).

 Basic and interchange formats

 The standard defines five basic formats that are named for their numeric base and the number of bits used in their interchange encoding.
 There are three binary floating-point basic formats (encoded with 32, 64 or 128 bits) and two decimal floating-point basic formats (encoded with 64 or 128 bits).
 The binary32 and binary64 formats are the single and double formats of IEEE 754-1985 respectively.
 A conforming implementation must fully implement at least one of the basic formats.

-The standard also defines interchange formats, which generalize these basic formats.
-For the binary formats, the leading bit convention is required.
+The standard specifies interchange formats at a range of widths, including the basic formats, to support the exchange of floating-point data between implementations.
+The exponent and significand field sizes for each width are determined by defined rules based on width.
 The following table summarizes some of the possible interchange formats (including the basic formats).